cybergalactic/MSS/MSS Quick Reference.md

-exINS_AHRS         % Euler angle error-state (indirect) Kalman filter for INS aided by GNSS position and AHRS attitude measurements exINS_Euler        % Euler angle error-state (indirect) Kalman filter for INS aided by GNSS position and compass measurements exINS_MEKF         % Unit quaternion error-state (indirect) Kalman filter for INS aided by position and magnetic field measurements exINSWaveFilter    % Wave filtering techniques for Inertial Navigation System (INS) measurements exIntWindup        % Demonstrates integrator windup and anti-windup when the control law is saturated. exKF               % For-loop implementation (predictor-corrector representation) of a discrete-time linear Kalman filter (KF) exKT               % Computation of the Nomoto gain K and time constant T from a step response using nonlinear least-squares
+exINS_AHRS         % Euler angle error-state (indirect) Kalman filter for INS aided by GNSS position and AHRS attitude measurements exINS_Euler        % Euler angle error-state (indirect) Kalman filter for INS aided by GNSS position and compass measurements exINS_MEKF         % Unit quaternion error-state (indirect) Kalman filter for INS aided by position and magnetic field measurements exINSwaveFilter    % Wave filtering techniques for Inertial Navigation System (INS) measurements exIntWindup        % Demonstrates integrator windup and anti-windup when the control law is saturated. exKF               % For-loop implementation (predictor-corrector representation) of a discrete-time linear Kalman filter (KF) exKT               % Computation of the Nomoto gain K and time constant T from a step response using nonlinear least-squares